matteoanzidei/Haters-gonna-hate-me-/README.md

 ## Files
 The program has 5 files:
 - Dataset.csv is the file containing all the data used to train and test the classifiers.
+Thr data set contains 25k tweets and has an high density of offensive tweets
 - Train.csv is the file containing all the data used to train the classifiers ( 80% of the dataset).
 - Test.csv is the file containing all the data used to test the classifiers ( 20% of the dataset).
 - BadLanguageDetector.ipynb contains the language models, the different classifiers and the results.